 The trick is to get all your toiletries and makeup to fit in one bag.
 Mine is from Muji, and I like it because it has handles, and different compartments inside.
 I put my sunscreen, moisturizer, toner, eye cream in the smallest bottles and containers possible, and it’s a good idea to save the containers from sample products for this.

 Buy travel-sized toothpaste, deodorant, and in my case, contact lens solution.
-I put my body wash,¬†shampoo, conditioner in these squeeze tubes I bought at Shoppers Drug Mart (a Canadian drugstore chain), which are 80ml each (100ml per bottle is the max for carry-ons).
+I put my body wash,¬†shampoo, conditioner in these silicone squeeze tubes (similar here), which are 80ml each (100ml per bottle is the max for carry-ons).
 I usually bring smaller bottles, but since I was away for 2 weeks, I brought the bigger bottles to be safe.
 I might replace the body wash and shampoo with a shampoo soap bar for future trips, after I get a soap bag.

 I like to separate my (nontoxic) makeup in another bag for easy access.
 Every year, I’m wearing less makeup.
 I brought Jane Iredale PurePressed mineral powder foundation, mineral powder brush, eyelash curler, Hynt Beauty eyeliner in Brown, RMS “Un” Cover Up concealer, Tata Harper¬†lip and cheek tint in Very Charming, Kjaer Weis lipstick in KW Red, Alima Pure Natural Lip Tint in Dahlia.
 I don’t wear mascara and don’t need eyebrow makeup anymore because I have Ombr√© brows (semi-permanent tattoo).
 I can probably skip the mineral powder foundation on future trips and just use concealer, since I’m doing that now, but the Jane Iredale powder has SPF 20 so it’s good for summer.

 For hair, I brought an¬†AQUIS¬†hair towel, a flat wide-tooth comb, hair ties, and Goody Spin Pins.
 I don’t like using hair products, and I didn’t bring any hair tools to save space.
 If I want texture in my hair, I’d braid or twist my hair up.¬†I also bought a tweezer,¬†nail clippers, and a face towel.

 My Travel Essentials (Goes in backpack)